-A number of important regulatory initiatives have taken shape across this region.
-In 2016, Morocco launched the Financial Sector Roadmap for Climate Change, in conjunction with the Moroccan presidency of the 22nd session of the Conference of Parties (COP 22).
+Several important regulatory initiatives have taken shape across this region.
+In 2016, Morocco launched the Financial Sector Roadmap for Climate Change, in conjunction with the Moroccan https://ec.europa.eu/info/business-economy-euro/banking-and-finance/sustainable-finance_en presidency of the 22nd session of the Conference of Parties (COP 22).
 As a first step towards meeting the roadmap's specific commitments, the Moroccan Capital Market Authority (AMMC) published the Green Bonds Guidelines in 2016, in consultation with the IFC.
 In 2018, the AMMC issued new guidelines on green, social and sustainable bonds.
-The guidelines provide an overview of the principles that issuers need to comply with, and provide guidance on the actions to be taken to have these bonds certified.
+The guidelines provide an overview of the principles that issuers need to comply with and provide guidance on the actions to be taken to have these bonds certified.